-The 43-acre Vanderbilt compound, also called Eagle’s Nest, is nestled in a quiet neighborhood on Little Neck Road in Suffolk County, and features not just a mansion, but a planetarium, a marine and his natural history museum, curator’s cottage, seaplane hangar, boathouse and sprawling gardens.
-The planetarium is closed for renovations until mid October, and when it opens will reportedly be one of the best-equipped planetariums in the US.
+The 43-acre Vanderbilt compound, also called Eagle’s Nest, is nestled in a quiet neighborhood on Little Neck Road in Suffolk County, and features not just a mansion, but also a planetarium, a marine and natural history museum, curator’s cottage, seaplane hangar, boathouse and sprawling gardens.

-Since photos are prohibited in the interior, I spent much of the time wandering around the gardens and fountains, which had a rather magical air about them.
-I felt as if I had stepped into the pages of an old novel.
+Since photos are prohibited in the interior, we spent much of the time wandering around the gardens and fountains, which had a rather magical air about them.
+We felt as if we had stepped into the pages of an old novel.
 One can spend hours just wandering around the estate, imagining a time of old money, adventurous expeditions and quiet comfort.

 Next, check out the abandoned state of Lands End, a mansion that inspired the Great Gatsby.